Keeping OTT Content Secure: Tokens and DRM

 Because of its robustness and proven track record in fighting piracy, DRM is widely employed in industries that range from video games and music to coffee makers and tractors.

-While DRM is a term broadly applied to describe this system, there are several different approaches when it comes to applying it.
-Some of the major DRM systems on the market today include Microsoft PlayReady, Apple FairPlay, and Google Widevine — which are incidentally owned by 3 of the biggest tech companies in the world.
+Some of the DRM systems on the market today include Microsoft PlayReady, Apple FairPlay, and Google Widevine, which are incidentally owned by 3 of the biggest tech companies in the world.

 Let's dig a little bit deeper and look at how a DRM system works behind the scenes in the context of the Web.

 In the first step, the DRM system requests an encryption key and encrypts the content with a symmetrical algorithm like AES.
-For every key, a corresponding content ID is stored in the licensing server.
+For every key, a corresponding content ID is stored on the licensing server.

 Although this explanation is very high-level, it sheds some light on the complexity of DRM systems and why they are such a widely employed anti-piracy solution.
 Every step of the way is secured to the highest degree so that, in the end, breaking the DRM system becomes a near-impossible task.